implse/Sorting_Algorithms/README.md

   - Buckets the input list according to those digits.
   - Renders the results from that bucketing.
   - Repeats this process until the list is sorted.

+## Counting Sort

+Counting sort is an efficient algorithm for sorting an array of positive integer.
+It is an integer sorting algorithm.
+The ability to perform integer arithmetic on the keys allows integer sorting algorithms to be faster than comparison sorting algorithms in many cases.